-- New petrol stations and refurbished existing stations will be required to have a high standard of design.
-In rural areas petrol stations will not be permitted where they will have a negative impact on surrounding views, prospects, and scenery or general amenities. - New petrol stations and refurbished existing stations shall ensure provision of Low Emission Vehicle Refuelling/Recharging Infrastructure. - The layout of new or redeveloped petrol filling stations shall permit safe access for delivery tankers (cab plus trailer) up to 15.5 metres in length.
-An adequate off - road area shall be provided for parking tankers safely without obstructing access to pumps while fuel is being delivered to petrol filling stations. - For 50kph speed limit areas, a road frontage of not less than 21 metres is required for a new petrol station, and this frontage must be kept clear of any structure for a depth of not less than 4.6 metre from the street boundary of the site.
+- New service stations and refurbished existing stations will be required to have a high standard of design.
+In rural areas service stations will not be permitted where they will have a negative impact on surrounding views, prospects, and scenery or general amenities. - New service stations and refurbished existing stations shall ensure provision of Low Emission Vehicle Refuelling/Recharging Infrastructure. - The layout of new or redeveloped service stations shall permit safe access for delivery tankers (cab plus trailer) up to 15.5 metres in length.
+An adequate off - road area shall be provided for parking tankers safely without obstructing access to pumps while fuel is being delivered to service stations. - For 50kph speed limit areas, a road frontage of not less than 21 metres is required for a new service station, and this frontage must be kept clear of any structure for a depth of not less than 4.6 metre from the street boundary of the site.
 This road frontage width shall increase to a minimum of 30 metres for 60/80kph speed limit areas. - There shall be a minimum distance of 7 metres from the pump island to the road boundary.

-- Only one entry and one exit point shall be permitted for vehicular traffic onto the public road, and exits onto dual carriageways shall be restricted to a single lane width.
+- be permitted for vehicular traffic onto the public road, and exits onto dual carriageways shall be restricted to a single lane width.
 The access points shall be between 7 metres-9 metres wide, with a minimum junction radius of 10.7 metres.
 A one-way traffic routing system is preferred. - Ramped entry treatments shall be provided at the vehicular entrance and exit, as per Council requirements, to provide for pedestrian/cyclist priority as appropriate. - Pedestrian routes to and from retail areas shall be clearly defined. - Short and long-term cycle parking and cycle facilities provision shall be in accordance with the requirements of the Council Cycling Policy Guidelines and Standards with a minimum of 5 no. cycle parking spaces required. - The location of air/water facilities and car wash facilities shall be carefully considered in relation to impact on adjoining properties.
-Details in respect of noise generation and hours of use shall be submitted as part of any application. - The location of any other ancillary structure(s) within the forecourt - such as a parcel collection/ drop off structure - shall be clearly indicated and should not interfere with vehicular circulation or car/ cycle parking within the petrol station forecourt. - Where it is proposed to provide a fully automated filling station, the proposed use/function of any existing and/or disused kiosk/shop unit on site shall be clearly demonstrated within any planning application.
+Details in respect of noise generation and hours of use shall be submitted as part of any application. - The location of any other ancillary structure(s) within the forecourt - such as a parcel collection/ drop off structure - shall be clearly indicated and should not interfere with vehicular circulation or car/ cycle parking within the service station forecourt. - Where it is proposed to provide a fully automated filling station, the proposed use/function of any existing and/or disused kiosk/shop unit on site shall be clearly demonstrated within any planning application. - New service stations and refurbished existing service stations shall include at a minimum one bicycle repair and maintenance station, including bicycle wash and pump, which shall be maintained accordingly.